jirkapok/GasPlanner/doc/help.md

 ## Calculated results (Dive info)

 * `Time to surface (TTS)` [minutes]: Total duration of ascent from critical point of dive in case of emergency.
-Two minutes are added to ascent duration to be able respond to situation at depth as recommended during scuba trainings.
+Problem solving duration minutes are added to ascent duration to be able respond to situation at depth as recommended during scuba trainings.
 * `No decompression time` [minutes]: The longes time diver can stay at required depth where direct ascent to the surface is considered to be safe.
 * `Maximum bottom time` [minutes]: The longest time diver can stay at required depth considering provided gases
-* `Rock bottom at` time: Moment at which the emergency ascent is calculated used to calculate the rock bottom.
+* `Rock bottom at` time: The moment at which the emergency ascent is calculated used to calculate the rock bottom.
 It is the last moment at highest depth.

 > **Emergency ascent may differ from calculated ascent**, because it is calculated at different time during the dive.